plancomps/CBS-beta/CBS-beta/Languages-beta/MiniJava/index.md

 > MiniJava is a subset of Java.
 The meaning of a MiniJava program is given by
 > its meaning as a Java program.
 Overloading is not allowed in MiniJava. [...]

-The CBS of MiniJava is useful for illustrating funcons for classes and objects.
+MiniJava is a very simple subset of Java.
+Its CBS illustrates the funcons for classes and objects.
 The start of the specification of MiniJava in CBS is at [MiniJava-Start].

 [MiniJava project]: http://www.cambridge.org/us/features/052182060X/